 Your dentist may want to make sure all conditions are stable or treated before you undergo the tooth extraction.
 You might be prescribed antibiotics in the days leading up to the procedure if:

-It’s helpful to keep the following in mind for the day of the tooth extraction in order to ensure quality treatment:
+It’s helpful to keep the following in mind for the day of the tooth extraction to ensure quality treatment:

 There are two types of emergency dental extractions:

 When it’s a simple tooth extraction, our certified anesthetist will administer a local anesthetic to the affected area.
-This numbs the place around your tooth so you’ll feel only pressure, not pain, during the procedure.
+This numbs the area around your tooth, so you’ll feel only pressure, not pain, during the procedure.

 When the dentist has determined that you will need to undergo surgical emergency dental extraction, you will receive both local anesthesia and IV (intravenous) anesthesia.
 The latter will make you unconscious throughout the surgery.